-Businesses and organizations seeking to construct energy- and water-efficient new buildings under the Leadership in Energy and Environmental Design (LEED) standards can earn incentives from an MLGW grant to the U.S. Green Building Council-Tennessee Chapter.
+Businesses and organizations who construct and certify qualified energy- and water-efficient new buildings under the Leadership in Energy and Environmental Design (LEED) standards can earn incentives from an MLGW grant to the U.S. Green Building Council-Tennessee Chapter.

 The MLGW/USGBC LEED Incentive increases awareness and adoption of energy-efficient and environmentally responsible construction practices in local commercial facilities.
 MLGW funded the grant in 2008, when there were no LEED projects in Shelby County; today, there are scores of buildings benefiting from the energy, water and environmental measures incorporated to attain LEED designation.

 To apply for these funds, qualified project teams must submit an application, along with the project’s Final LEED Scorecard and detailed Review, and an educational document highlighting the project’s sustainable attributes to the USGBC Tennessee chapter.

 LEED Incentive Eligibility Requirements